sc010575/myPhotomontage/README.md

  Clone or download the project.
 Go to the project folder in the command line.
 Locate the podfile.
 Run pod install in the command line to run the project.

+## Please note that for this demo project no test target included.